ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-Version 0.4.2: New stuff = Finish print book --> notebook map; begin notebook
+Version 0.4.3: New stuff = Notebook --> print book done.
+Chapter 4 tagged

-Old stuff from 0.4.1 = Anderson acceleration code complete.
+Old stuff from 0.4.2 = Printbook --> Notebook done

 ## Scalar Equations: Chapter 1